x702-obfuscated/Python-Notes/2-Collections/2-Tuples.md

 6 in numbers # Returns: False
 ```

-> * Check if a value is not apart of a tuple
+Use `not in` to check if a value is not apart of a tuple.

 syntax: